ai-mindset/ai-mindset.github.io/_posts/2025-10-21-TIL-hybrid-rag.md

 Retrieval strategies have evolved from simple keyword matching to sophisticated semantic understanding, with hybrid approaches now delivering superior results.

 For RAG system developers today, hybrid retrieval offers the most balanced approach - combining the precision of keyword search with the contextual understanding of vector embeddings in a unified solution.

+This TIL is based on the excellent explanation in IBM Technology's video on Hybrid RAG, that's worth your time in my opinion.